-Participants lost a total of 108,474,706m of water through their water supply systems, equivalent to over 43,000 Olympic-sized swimming pools.
-This constituted over 20% of the 535 million cubic meters of water supplied to systems with known water loss.
+Participants lost a total of 108,474,706m3 of water through their water supply systems, equivalent to over 43,000 Olympic-sized swimming pools.
+This constituted over 20% of the 535 million cubic meters of water supplied to systems with known water loss8.

 Changes in system water loss can be compared by looking at changes in current annual real loss levels (CARL), commonly measured using the metric of litres of water lost per property per day.
 A trend in the median levels of CARL for participants who have continuously supplied data to the NPR is shown in Figure 62.
-While it appears there may have been a slight increase in water loss levels, this is possibly influenced by the increased number of participants reporting on this metric.
+While it appears there may have been a slight increase in water loss levels, this is possibly influenced by those continuous participants who have switched from not reporting to reporting on this particular metric9.